What is payment fraud and how to prevent it

 The retail world always takes leaps, but as 2018 approaches, we have some early clues as to where it might land.

 Tomorrow’s consumers will insist on efficiency, whether shopping online or in a brick-and-mortar store.
 This means queue-busting, more ways to pay, and seamless omnichannel experiences.
-In a recent survey, Adyen found that shoppers of all ages would shop more often if they could avoid lines and do things like return items in a store that they bought online.
+In a recent survey, Adyen found that shoppers of all ages would shop more often if they could avoid lines and do things like return items in a store that they bought online using unified commerce.

 Retailers are already using predictive intelligence to customize shopping experiences, but now they’re taking a leap forward with AI and machine learning, forecasting product preferences, habits and the way clothing fits.
 Live shopper recognition lets them send targeted offers to shoppers as they enter a store.
 And data from online shoppers can be used to create heat maps to help retailers identify new store locations.
 All this is made possible with unified data, which tracks shopper behavior across regions and channels.